 “While the physical design of a datacenter is critical, how a site is operated and maintained plays a more significant role in achieving site availability” – The Uptime Institute

-Mistake 5: Space planning before the data center design criteria is in place
+Mistake 5: Space planning before the data centre design criteria is in place

 Mistake 6: Designing into a dead-end